rejmank/blog/content/books/Trillion Dollar Coach.md

 rating = 3
 +++

 Trillion Dollar Coach left me with three impressions.
-First of all business is about people, get people right and the rest of the things will be much easier.
-Second be interested in people and care, let them know when they do something good and also when they fuck something up, be honest.
-The last one build communities, let people be together in informal settings.
-Fortunately I used to have manager that I saw do these things and the results he had.
+First, business is about people, get the people right and the rest will be much easier.
+Second, care about people, let them know when they do something good and also when they screw up, be honest.
+Finally, build communities, let people be together in informal settings.
+Fortunately, I used to have a manager who I saw doing these things and the results he had.

 <!--more-->